hashkat/hashkat/docs/input.md

   hour
 ```

-The *max_time* variable coincides with the maximum simulation time in which you want the simulation to run.
+The *max_time* variable coincides with the maximum simulation time in which you want the simulation to run for.
 Once this simulated time has been reached, the simulation ends.
-This time is in minutes, and as we can see for this case, has a value of 1 hour or 60 minutes.
-For simplicity, you can just input 'minute', 'hour', 'day', or 'year' multiplied by a constant and ***#k@*** will know the value in minutes as well (e.g. 3 days can be inputted as 3*day, which is equal to 4,320 minutes).
+This time is in simulated minutes, and as we can see for this case, has a value of 1 hour or 60 minutes.
+For simplicity, you can also just input *minute*, *hour*, *day*, or *year* multiplied by a constant or each other and ***#k@*** will know the value in simulated minutes (e.g. 3 days can be inputted as 3*day, which is equal to 4,320 minutes).
 Note that interacting with the simulation has no impact on the simulation time.

 #### Max Analysis Steps